-This policy is provided for Training Qualifications UK centres who are delivering TQUK qualifications and for learners who are registered on or have taken a TQUK qualification.
+This policy is provided for Training Providers and their Apprentices undertaking Apprenticeships where TQUK is the End-Point Assessment Organisation (EPAO).
 It is also for use by TQUK staff members, to ensure they deal with all reasonable adjustment and special consideration requests in a consistent manner.

 TQUK Internal Responsibility

-The Quality Manager is responsible for the maintenance and compliance of this policy.
-If the Quality Manager is absent the Managing Director would appoint another member of the SMT to ensure all TQUK actions and activities are in line with the content of this policy.
+The Quality Assurance Department is responsible for the maintenance and compliance of this policy.
+If the Head of Quality and Compliance is absent, the Responsible Officer will appoint another member of the Senior Management Team to ensure all TQUK’s actions and activities are in line with the content of this policy.

-We will review the policy annually as part of our self-evaluation arrangements and revise it as and when necessary, in response to customer and learner feedback, changes in our practices, actions from the regulatory authorities or external agencies or changes in legislation.
+We will review the policy annually as part of our self-evaluation arrangements and revise it as and when necessary, in response to feedback, changes in our practices, actions from the regulatory authorities or external agencies or changes in legislation.

 The annual review of this policy will be undertaken by the Quality Assurance Department approximately four weeks prior to the submission of TQUK’s Statement of Compliance to regulators.
-Any amendments or updates to this policy will be approved by TQUK’s SMT.
+Any amendments or updates to this policy will be approved by TQUK’s Senior Management Team.

-If you have any points or feedback regarding this policy, please contact us via the details provided at the end of this policy.
+If you have any points or feedback regarding this policy, please contact us via the details provided at the start of this policy.

 Arrangements not covered by this policy

-If a centre wishes to appeal against a decision to decline requests for reasonable adjustments or special consideration arrangements, please refer to the TQUK Appeals Policy.
+If a Training Provider wishes to appeal against a decision to decline requests for reasonable adjustments or special consideration arrangements, please refer to the TQUK Appeals Policy.

-TQUK is committed to complying with all current and relevant legislation in relation to the development and delivery of our qualifications and, which at the time of writing includes, but is not limited to the Equality Act 2010.
-TQUK seeks to uphold human rights relating to race relations, disability discrimination and special educational needs of our learners and to provide equal reasonable adjustments and special considerations for all learners registered on TQUK qualifications.
+TQUK is committed to complying with all current and relevant legislation in relation to the development and delivery of our qualifications and end-point assessments, which at the time of writing includes, but is not limited to the Equality Act 2010.
+TQUK seeks to uphold human rights relating to race relations, disability discrimination and special educational needs of our Apprentices and to provide equal reasonable adjustments and special considerations for all Apprentices registered on TQUK for end-point assessment.

-Assessment undertaken within recognised TQUK centres should be a fair test of learners’ knowledge and performance skills.
-However, for some learners the usual format of assessment may not be suitable.
+Assessment undertaken within approved TQUK Test Training Provider’s and carried out by a TQUK End-Point Assessor should be a fair test of Apprentices knowledge and performance skills.
+However, for some Apprentices, the usual format of assessment may not be suitable.

 TQUK recognise that reasonable adjustments or special considerations may be required at the time of assessment where:

-- learners have a permanent disability or individual learning need/s
+- Apprentices have a permanent disability or individual learning need/s

-- learners have a temporary disability, medical condition or learning need/s
+- Apprentices have a temporary disability, medical condition or learning need/s

-- learners are indisposed at the time of the assessment.
+- Apprentices are indisposed at the time of the assessment.

-The provision for reasonable adjustments and special consideration arrangements is made to ensure that learners receive recognition of their achievement so long as the equity, validity and reliability of the assessments can be assured.
-Such arrangements are not concessions to make assessment easier for learners, or to give learners an advantage over others.
+The provision for reasonable adjustments and special consideration arrangements is made to ensure that Apprentices receive recognition of their achievement so long as the equity, validity and reliability of the assessments can be assured.
+Such arrangements are not concessions to make assessment easier for Apprentices, or to give Apprentices an advantage over others.

 There are two ways in which access to fair assessment can be maintained: